It may not fit the banks' agenda, but cash remains essential. This is not due to its physical form; it is because of what it represents.

 Cash is under threat.

-And the biggest threat to its continued existence?
+And one of the biggest threats to its continued existence?
 Its acceptance by businesses.*

 Shrap makes it more efficient for businesses to accept cash by removing the need to handle coins.